Visiting Austria at Christmas is a special experience. Much like its neighbour Germany, Austria is world-famous for having rich festive traditions.

 Advent Magic (Hellbrunn Palace)

-For a Christmas filled with romantic lighting, tempting treats, and an oversized Advent calendar, Advent Magic (part of the Hellbrunner Adventzauber) at Hellbrunn Palace is the place to be.
+For a Christmas filled with romantic lighting, tempting treats, and oversized Advent calendars, Advent Magic (part of the Hellbrunner Adventzauber) at Hellbrunn Palace is the place to be.

 Nestled in the charming courtyard setting of the palace is a truly intimate Christmas market, complete with reindeer-drawn sledge rides for all to enjoy.